balping/UltraPlot/docs/configuration.rst

 The ultraplotrc file
 ------------------

-When you import ultraplot for the first time, a ``ultraplotrc`` file is generated with all lines commented out.
-This file is just like `matplotlibrc <ug_mplrc_>`_, except it controls both matplotlib *and* ultraplot settings.
+When you import UltraPlot for the first time, a ``ultraplotrc`` file is generated with all lines commented out.
+This file is just like `matplotlibrc <ug_mplrc_>`_, except it controls both matplotlib *and* UltraPlot settings.
 The syntax is essentially the same as matplotlibrc, and the file path is very similar to matplotlibrc.
-On most platforms it is found in ``~/.ultraplot/ultraplotrc``, but a loose hidden file in the home directory named ``~/.ultraplotrc`` is also allowed (use `~ultraplot.config.Configurator.user_file` to print the path).
+On most platforms it is found in ``~/.UltraPlot/ultraplotrc``, but a loose hidden file in the home directory named ``~/.ultraplotrc`` is also allowed (use `~ultraplot.config.Configurator.user_file` to print the path).
 To update this file after a version change, simply remove it and restart your python session.